 California Career Pathways Trust (CCPT)Provides an overview of the California Career Pathways Trust created by Assembly Bill 86.

-Funds in the amount of $250 million has been made available to school districts, county superintendents of school, charter schools, and community college districts in the form of one-time competitive grants.
+Total funds in the amount of $500 million have been made available to school districts, county superintendents of school, charter schools, and community college districts in the form of one-time competitive grants.

 The funding results for the first round of the California Career Pathways Trust (CCPT) grant, announced on May 30, 2014 can be found on the CCPT 2014 funding results page.

-The funding results for the second round of the CCPT grant, California Career Pathways Implementation grant, announced on May 27, 2015 can be found on the CCPT 2015 Implementatio funding results page.
+The funding results for the second round of the CCPT grant, California Career Pathways Implementation grant, announced on May 27, 2015 can be found on the CCPT 2015 Implementation funding results page.